 This Book

-The first time I hopped a bus from downtown Omaha (over half a century ago), to the 24th St. Corridor, I asked myself, what the heck I was doing.
 No one knew where I was, because you just didn't tell your parents, "Well, I'll see you later.
 I'm going to catch a bus from downtown to the Near North Side, and see with my own eyes what's going on up there.
 I see it on the news, and read about it in the paper all the time, so it's time I see for myself.
-I'll definitely be home before it gets dark.
+I'll definitely be home for dinner.
 Don't worry, I'll be fine."
 Yep.

 It's a picture that comes to mind, now and then.
-Me, on the bus, sporting a look of confidence, with a little shoulder strap purse slung over my shoulder, and an attitude of "Why", and "What the he**", over the daily reports of all the goings-on in this area.
+Me, on the bus, sporting a look of confidence, with a purse slung over my shoulder, and the attitude that I wanted to see for myself, the goings-on in this area.
 Segregation, discrimination, and busing...something my dad and I talked about, often.
-I went back a couple more times, to this world so different than mine, that shared the same boundaries of the city I knew.

-I abhor discrimination...it's something I have no tolerance for...none..at all.
+I abhor prejudice and discrimination.
+It's something I have no tolerance for...none..at all.
 I loved the school I attended, but there was no diversity, and I know it would have been good for all of us, if there had been.
-Also, I didn't know about the practice of redlining then...shame on anyone who was involved in that practice, in any capacity.
+Also, I didn't know then, about the abhorrent practice of redlining...resulting in residential segregation, with conditions far from desirable, for minorities forced into this.

 Comments